iltommi/qdb-documentation/source/api/python.rst

     .. py:method:: update(key, obj)

         Update an object in the wrpme hive.
+        Create the record if it does not exist at given key.

         :param key: any unique item used to identify the object.
         :type key: any picklable object
         :param obj: the new object to be put in the hive, replacing the old value.
         :type obj: any picklable object
-        :raise: :py:exc:`wrpme.AliasNotFound` if the **key** does not exist in the hive.
         :raise: :py:exc:`pickle.PicklingError` if either the **key** or the **obj** can not be pickled.

     .. py:method:: get(key)